-ARTS & ENTERTAINMENT: A use that includes visual or performing arts centers, art studios or galleries, museums, movie theaters, concert or dance halls, nightclubs, taverns or other similar activities that meet the performance standards and all other requirements of these Bylaws.
+ARTS & ENTERTAINMENT: A use that includes visual or performing arts centers, museums, movie theaters, concert venues or other similar activities that meet the performance standards and all other requirements of these Bylaws.
 This definition does not include sexually explicit adult-oriented businesses.
+It also does not include pubs, bars or clubs.